 Several festivals are offered throughout the year to bring residents to historic Franklin for good music and food.
 Events include the Bluegrass Festival, Pumpkinfest, Wine Down Main and Dickens of a Christmas.

-These are just a few of the reasons, buyers decide to make historic Franklin their home.
+Homes range from historic homes built in the late 1800's through the 1950's to the new construction communities such as Benelli Park & The Arlington at West Main.
+These are just a few of the reasons, buyers decide to make historic Franklin TN their home.